whoisarjun/quizly/README.md

 1. Check the console logs for error messages
 2. Verify your `.env` configuration
 3. Ensure all dependencies are installed
-4. Open an issue on GitHub with details

-## Roadmap

-- [ ] Support for more file formats
-- [ ] Collaborative quiz sharing
-- [ ] Advanced analytics dashboard
-- [ ] Mobile app
-- [ ] Integration with learning management systems

 ---